zoebisch/zoebisch.github.io/_posts/2017-07-06-onward_thinking_in_oo.markdown

 end
 ```

-You will go from reading and associating what a, b, c, d  to *seeing* a box with four sides.
+You will go from reading and associating what a, b, c, d  are within the context, to simply *seeing* a box with four sides.